Agency Adoption Attorney in Peoria, Illinois

 Home Studies and Training

 Before a child is placed, the agency (or a contracted home study professional) conducts a detailed evaluation of your home, finances, marriage/partnership stability, parenting philosophy, and readiness.
-Illinois law (225 ILCS 10/8.5) requires a home study before placement in virtually all adoptions.
+Illinois law requires a home-study investigation in virtually all adoptions of a non-related child (750 ILCS 50/6), and DCFS licensing rules require licensed agencies to complete a home study before placement.
 The home study includes interviews, background checks (criminal history, child abuse/neglect registry, driving record), financial review, and a physical inspection of your home to ensure it is safe.

 Many agencies also require adoptive parent training workshops covering attachment, trauma, developmental delays, and loss.
 These are designed to prepare you emotionally and practically for the adjustment period after placement.